oist/mcmc-date-container/README.md

 Currently an [Apptainer](https://apptainer.org/) container is provided which is supported by most HPC clusters.

-## TL;DR in medias res start: Running `mcmc-date` through the Apptainer container on your dataset
+## Running `mcmc-date` through the Apptainer container on your dataset

 Go to the directory with your dataset (rooted tree, treelist, calibrations and constraints, etc).
 ```